 (Adds market reaction, analyst comment)

-(Reporting by Jason Lange and Lindsay Dunsmuir; Additional reporting by Rodrigo Campos in New York; Editing by Paul Simao)
+"A substantial portion of this marketable borrowing reflects Treasury's plan to restore the cash balance to a prudent level," Treasury said.
+(Reporting by Lindsay Dunsmuir; Additional reporting by Richard Leong in New York; Editing by Paul Simao)